-For four nights and three days, ukulele lovers from around the nation will gather for some serious fun, ukulele instruction, and merry music making with some of the finest ukulele instructors and players working today.
+For two separate sessions, ukulele lovers from around the nation will gather for some serious fun, ukulele instruction, and merry music making with some of the finest ukulele instructors and players working today.

 Artistic Director Marianne Brogan has assembled a world-class faculty for the gathering.
 The workshop offerings will feature a wide variety of styles – jazz, blues, swing, Hawaiian, 60s music, pop, big band, novelty, and jugband ukulele – as well as introductory-level sessions, chords, melody, improvisation, and performing tips.